rafbgarcia/conn/docs/Acceptance.md

 ### Scenario: User Login

-  * returns access token
+  * returns the access token, used to identify the user on upcoming requests
-  * fails for invalid password
+  * returns an error when user's password is incorrect

 ### Scenario: Create messages

-  * creates a message that points to another message
-  * fails if user has no access to the channel
+  * users can create thread messages in channels they are members
+  * users can't send messages in channels they are not members
+  * users can create messages in channels they are members
+  * non-authenticated users can't create messages
+  * users can't send thread messages in channels they are not members

+### Scenario: Fetch messages of a thread

+  * returns the last 25 messages of a thread
-  * creates a message for the current user in a given channel
+  * user must be a member of the channel to see thread messages
-  * checks that message's channel and given channel are the same
-  * fails when for unauthorized users

 ### Scenario: Get current user's channels

   * returns channels that the user is a member of
   * returns empty when the user has no channels

+### Scenario: Create a new channel

+  * users can create a new private channel
+  * the channel creator is added as an admin member

 ### Scenario: Add members to a channel

   * admins can add members
   * non-admins can't add members

-### Scenario: Create a new channel
+### Scenario: Fetch a channel's messages

-  * creates a private channel
+  * returns the last 50 messages of the channel
-  * adds the owner as a member
+  * user must be a member of the channel to see messages

+### Scenario: Edit messages

+  * users can edit their own messages
+  * users can't edit others' messages

 ### Scenario: Real-time channel messages

-  * new messages can be subscribed to
+  * users receive new messages in real-time for their channels

-### Scenario: Edit messages

-  * Edits a message

-### Scenario: Fetch a channel's messages

-  * fetch thread messages sorted by most recent